 Michael De Young

-The Chronicle was essentially a blackmail sheet, and became enormously popular because of it.
 Michael lived into the 1920s and founded a dynasty which is still very much with us.
-It controls the SF Chronicle and much else besides.
+It controlled the SF Chronicle and much else besides until the family sold it all to the Hearst corporation in 1999.
 He used the paper, as all the families did at that time, for his own ends, in this case to launch his family into the center of San Francisco's aristocracy, the ancien regime.
 Which was difficult because he was at least half Jewish, and you couldn't get into San Francisco WASP aristocracy at that time with that kind of baggage.
-His daughters were sent to French convents and brought out to Napa.
+His daughters were sent to French convents while he converted to Catholicism and had himself buried in the Catholic Holy Cross Cemetery in Colma.
 He used the Chronicle to get up in society, and he was utterly shameless about it which makes wonderful reading if you go back to the original copies.